Taking Action

 Recycling Roundups: Tennessee Environmental Council (These are statewide events, watch for one near you!)

-11) Speak positivley of the new ways that your congreation is doing things and be inspired by stories of others.
+10) Speak positively of the new ways that your congreation is taking action, and be inspired by stories of others.

 What Can We Learn from a Fourth Grader: A Student’s School Assignment Leads to Food Waste Reduction Practice at West Meade Elementary School in Nashville.
 (November-December 2022.
 TennesSierran. sierraclub.org)